raymondchua/raymondchua.github.io/_projects/simple_sf_project.md

 # 2. What are Successor Features exactly?

-In Reinforcement Learning, an agent’s goal is to learn an optimal behavior (commonly known as policy function $\pi$) that corresponds to maximizing cumulative rewards.
+In Reinforcement Learning, an agent’s goal is to learn an optimal behavior (commonly known as policy function $$\pi$$) that corresponds to maximizing cumulative rewards.
 This is done by learning a Q-value function that estimates the future rewards for each state-action pair[1].
 However, one challenge with this approach is that it can be hard to generalize knowledge across tasks, especially when the environment dynamics or the reward structure changes.